dalibo/emaj/docs/en/marksFunctions.rst

 A mark of an "*audit-only*" or an *IDLE* tables group cannot be protected.

 When a mark is set, it is not protected.
-Protected marks of a tables group automaticaly loose their protection when the group is stopped.
+Protected marks of a tables group automatically loose their protection when the group is stopped.
 Warning: deleting a protected mark also deletes its protection.
 This protection is not moved on an adjacent mark.

 The emaj_unprotect_mark_group() function remove an existing protection on a tables group mark. ::